Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Sheaves of Cherednik algebras

 The morphisms $\varphi : Y \rightarrow X$ that we consider will always be assumed to be $W$-equivariant.

 Let $X$ be a smooth variety over $\kk$.
-Let $Z$ be a smooth subvariety of $X$ of codimension one and write $\mc{O}_X(Z)$ for the sheaf of functions with a pole of order at most one along $Z$.
+Let $Z$ be a smooth subvariety of $X$ of codimension one and write $\mc{O}_X(Z)$ for the line bundle associated to $Z$, thought of as an effective divisor.
+Then $\mc{O}_X(Z)$ is the sheaf of functions with a pole of order at most one along $Z$.
 Locally, the ideal defining $Z$ is principal, generated by one section, $f_Z$ say.
 Then the element